 The research objective is the desire of researchers to find out more deeply the problem of Non-Performed Financing in Syari'ah Commercial Banks which should have an effect on the policies of channeling funds to the public related to management and minimizing risks as well as policies for handling problematic financing.
 From the results of this study, it is also hoped that there will be solutions and suggestions and recommendations that can be delivered and become references to decision makers including Syari'ah Commercial Banks, OJK and specifically for campuses and subsequent researchers to be able to improve and do more in-depth again for this research.

-D. Benefits of Research

-This research is expected to be useful for various stakeholders related to this research material, namely: a.
-For researchers a.
-For researchers b.
-For Sharia Commercial Banks c.
-For Academics

-Research can be used for researchers to add insight and knowledge about Non-Performed Financing and how the strategy of the Sharia Commercial Bank in dealing with the problem and what policies are carried out when NPF occurs a lot and its influence on the distribution of funds carried out by Islamic Commercial Banks.

-The results of this research are expected to be used as a reference for evaluating the implementation of financing policies when NPF occurs in all Sharia Public Banks.

-The results of the study are expected to contribute to the insight and development of research on the NPF and its handling by Islamic Commercial Banks in accordance with Shari'a provisions.
+This research is expected to be useful for various stakeholders related to this research material, namely for researchers, research can be used for researchers to add insight and knowledge about Non-Performed Financing and how the Sharia Commercial Bank's strategy in dealing with the problem and policies what is done when NPF occurs a lot and its effect on the distribution of funds conducted by Sharia Commercial Banks, while the benefits for Sharia Commercial Banks, it is expected that the research results can be used as a reference to evaluate the implementation of financing policies when NPF occurs a lot in all Commercial Banks Sharia, As for Academics, it is expected that research results can contribute to the insight and development of research on NPF and its handling by Sharia Commercial Banks in accordance with shari'ah provisions, as well as benefits to the community that the results of this study are expected to add to the the knowledge base and understanding of the NPF as a whole at the Sharia Commercial Bank.

-d.
-For the community

-The results of this study are expected to broaden the knowledge and understanding of the NPF as a whole at Syariah Commercial Banks.

-E. Contributions of Research

-From the results of this study, it is also expected that there will be solutions and suggestions and recommendations that can be submitted and become a reference for decision-makers including Sharia Commercial Bank, OJK.
+The results of this study, it is also expected that there will be solutions and suggestions and recommendations that can be submitted and become a reference for decision-makers including Sharia Commercial Bank, OJK.
 Specifically for the campus and subsequent researchers, the results of this study may be useful for the next researchers and can refine and do more in-depth on this research.